Brand Identity/ Website Design /Illustrations

 As we mapped the stakeholders, we uncovered a vibrant network - local bakers, Goan families, tourists, café owners, delivery partners, and festival communities.

-“Okay, so mapping these stakeholders made me realize that Little Pao House isn’t just serving bread- it's connected to a whole ecosystem of families, tourists, cafés, suppliers, and cultural communities. "
+Stakeholder mapping showed that Little Pão House isn’t just selling bread- it sits within a wider ecosystem of locals, tourists, cafés, suppliers, and culture.

 Visual & Cultural Audit